-No matter the platform that you choose, it helps to consider the following for participants:
+No matter the format you choose, it helps to consider the following for participants:

-- Introduce yourself (and co-leaders, if applicable) and share the goals or a synopsis of what to expect from your activity.
-If you are leading a live experience, you may also want to consider sharing technical instructions for how participants should engage with the platform (e.g. using the Q&A function in Zoom Webinar to ask questions).
-If you are hosting a live virtual conversation, it is also good practice to mention if the program is being recorded. - Briefly explain what MAS is, who Jane Jacobs was, and explain a little bit about the Jane's Walk festival (suggested points to cover are on page 13). - If you're hosting a live activity, take a moment to learn about your group.
-Ask participants where they are from, what they know of the area or topic, and what attracted them to your activity.
-For example, if you're hosting a conversation on Zoom or social media, a nice way to welcome your audience is by posting a comment in the chat section such as, "Thanks for joining!
-As we begin, please share where you are joining from!"
+- Introduce yourself (and co-leaders, if applicable) and share the goals or a synopsis of what to expect from your walk.
+If you are leading a live virtual experience, you may also want to consider sharing technical instructions for how participants should engage with the platform (e.g. using the Q&A function in Zoom Webinar to ask questions).
+If you are hosting a live virtual conversation, it is also good practice to mention if the program is being recorded.
+For guided group walks, attendees may appreciate a heads up on the distance that your route will cover, a preview of stops to come, or any other pertinent instructions. - Briefly explain what MAS is, who Jane Jacobs was, and explain a little bit about the Jane's Walk festival (suggested points to cover are on page 13). - If you're hosting a live walk, take a moment to learn about your group.
+Ask participants where they are from, what they know of the area or topic, and what attracted them to join you.